Image from Systemd

 -

-list unit files and what status they have (enabled/disabled/static/…) -
+systemctl list-unit-fileslist unit files and what status they have (enabled/disabled/static/…) -

-list dependency tree -
+systemctl list-dependencieslist dependency tree -

-list dependencies of a unit
+systemctl list-dependencies [SERVICE]list dependencies of a unit

 Managing Services